Biologically-Motivated Learning Model for Instructed Visual Processing: Discussion

-In this paper, we propose a novel bottom-up (BU) top-down (TD) model, that combines a conventional BU architecture with a symmetric counter TD network.
-This is the first full demonstration of a complete model that performs accurate back-propagation by a TD network.
-Additionally, this TD network can direct attention by actively participating in BU processing, as observed in the human cortex \cite{fyall2017dynamic, manita2015top}.
-We further propose Counter-Hebbian learning which modifies the classic Hebbian learning \cite{hebb2005organization}.
-The mechanism of Hebbian learning in a synapse between a presynaptic cell $a$ and a postsynaptic cell $b$, is assumed to depend on the combination of the incoming activation from $a$ with back-propagating spikes generated by $b$ \cite{magee1997synaptically}.
-A possible mechanism for counter-Hebb learning will combine the incoming activation from the neuron $a$ on the BU stream with activation of dendritic spikes by external input from neurons on the opposite stream $\bar{b}$.
-Such non-linear dendritic integration of feed-forward and feedback inputs has been reported e.g. in the CA1 hippocampal cells \cite{cornford2019dendritic}.
-It may be possible to test the existence of counter-Hebb learning by the controlled activation of selected layers.
-For example, cortical layer 3B receives feedforward connections from layer 4 and feedback connections from layer 2/3A \cite{markov2014anatomy}.
-The counter-Hebbian model predicts that it will be possible to modify the forward synapses from layer 4 to layer 3B by simultaneous activation of the two inputs.
+The model suggests a Counter-Hebbian learning process in addition to the classical Hebb rule, where synapses are modified by combining a pre-synaptic signal with a signal coming from the appropriate counter stream.
+It may be possible to test the existence of CH learning biologically by the controlled activation of selected layers.
+For example, cortical layer 3B receives feedforward connections from layer 4 while feedback connections arrive to layer 2/3A \cite{markov2014anatomy}.
+The counter-Hebbian model predicts that it may be possible to modify the forward synapses from layer 4 to layer 3B by simultaneous activation of the two inputs.